 This is the major motivating factor here.
 There are a few ways to obtain a phone from a carrier: you can buy the phone directly from the carrier at full price, pay a monthly financing fee for the phone (which is normally tacked onto your phone bill), or you can take part in a provider's promotion.
 While the final option is your best bet when it comes to owning a glorious smartphone, the price still may be a deterrent.

 If you already own a good phone and are in no mood to upgrade, then you'll be pleased to know that, with the bring your own phone program, you'll be saving on phone fees.
-Let's say that one carrier in particular, claims that by bringing in your own phone, you will save up to $20 a month in fees.
+Let's say that by bringing in your own phone, you will save up to $20 a month in fees.
 Those fees add up!
 After a full year, you'll be saving $120, which could be spent on a night or two at the movies or a nice meal.

 2. You'll Establish a Bond With Your Carrier Sooner